trb-transformative-transit-data/tttd/index.md

 Welcome to the website for TRB Standing Committee on Transit Data (AP090).

-**To stay up-to-date on committee webinars and other events, sign up as a friend via [MyTRB](https://www.mytrb.org/OnlineDirectory/Committee/Details/6433) (Press the "Become a Friend of this Committee" blue button)**

 The TRB Standing Committee on Transit Data focuses on the generation, processing, and emerging opportunities for integrating existing and emerging transit data streams with other transit and transit-related datasets to strengthen the entire network of information.

+## How to Connect

+- **For information on the upcoming 2024 TRB Annual Meeting, see [AP090 at the 2024 Annual Meeting](./annual-meetings/2024/)**
+- **To stay up-to-date on committee webinars and other events, sign up as a friend via [MyTRB](https://www.mytrb.org/OnlineDirectory/Committee/Details/6433) (Press the "Become a Friend of this Committee" blue button)**

 ## Mission